vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 ### Can this Layer 2 zkEVM work with other chains?

 **At the moment, the answer is No**.
-Aspirationally, the goal in the future is to build one of many chains that allow for users' assets to move from layer 2 (L2) to layer 2.
+Aspirationally, the goal in the future is to build one of many chains that allow users' assets to move from layer 2 (L2) to layer 2.
 With that being said, users will not be able to utilize this functionality at launch, but L2 to L2 movement is included in our future roadmap.

 ### What are some of the main use cases for Polygon zkEVM?

 **DeFi Applications**: Because of Polygon zkEVM’s high security and censorship resistance nature, it's a good fit for DeFi applications. zkRollups don’t have to wait for long periods for deposits and withdrawals; Polygon zkEVM offers better capital efficiency for DeFi dApps/users.

-**NFT, Gamefi, and Enterprise Applications**: Low gas cost, high transaction speed, and greater level of security coupled with Ethereum composability is attractive to blue chip NFTs, GameFi, and Enterprise applications.
+**NFT, Gamefi, and Enterprise Applications**: Low gas cost, high transaction speed, and a greater level of security coupled with Ethereum composability are attractive to blue chip NFTs, GameFi, and Enterprise applications.

-**Payments**: Users interested in transacting with each other in real-time within a near-instantaneous and low fee environment will appreciate the value Polygon zkEVM provides.
+**Payments**: Users interested in transacting with each other in real-time within a near-instantaneous and low-fee environment will appreciate the value Polygon zkEVM provides.

 ### Once Polygon zkEVM comes out, will it replace Polygon PoS?

 **No, that is not our aim**.
 Builders can use either of the solutions based on their needs.
-No matter where the solution is deployed, this multichain approach will makes it easier for interoperability.
+No matter where the solution is deployed, this multichain approach will make it easier for interoperability.

 ### When Polygon zkEVM publishes a proof on L1, how can someone trust that that proof is accurate and includes all the transactions it claims it does?